 In general, care of child abuse patients is not a longitudinal experience.
-Much like other pediatric subspecialties (such as infectious disease), patient interaction is on a limited basis, either through inpatient or outpatient consults, or case reviews.
-After the limited patient interaction, longitudinal patient care is returned to the primary care physician.
+Much like other pediatric subspecialties (such as infectious disease), patient interaction is on a limited basis, either through inpatient or outpatient consultations, or case reviews.
+After limited patient interaction, longitudinal patient care is returned to the primary care physician.
 The fellow bears primary responsibility for ensuring that transition of care (back to the primary care physician) flows smoothly, properly, and thoroughly.
-Although the fellow bears primary responsibility for that transition of care back to the primary care physician, ultimately, the staff attending bears final responsibility for ensuring proper transition of care from the consultant to the primary care physician has occurred.
+Although the fellow bears primary responsibility for the primary care physician, ultimately, the supervising faculty bears final responsibility for ensuring proper transition of care from the consultant to the primary care physician has occurred.

-During limited patient care interactions as a consultant, there may be occasion where transition of care must occur from one consulting child abuse pediatrician to another.
+During limited patient care interactions as a consultant, there may be occasions where transition of care must occur from one consulting child abuse pediatrician to another.
 In those uncommon circumstances, proper and thorough communication of patient information is the primary responsibility of the fellow.
-However, ultimate responsibility for ensuring proper transition of care of the patient lies with the staff attending and should also occur at an attending-to-attending level.
+However, ultimate responsibility for ensuring proper transition of care of the patient lies with the supervising faculty and should also occur at a faculty-to-faculty level.

-To facilitate proper and thorough communication of patient information amongst team members, all appropriate patients will be tracked on an excel spreadsheet, labeled "patient tracker", on the CHRISTUS Children's Hospital of San Antonio share drive ("S drive"), within the CFM folder, under the subfolder labeled "Patient tracker".
-Maintaining such information on the CHRISTUS Children's Hospital of San Antonio share drive not only ensures medical providers have access to this patient information, but also other multidisciplinary personnel (such as social workers) as well.
+To facilitate proper and thorough communication of patient information amongst team members, all appropriate patients will be tracked on an excel spreadsheet, labeled "patient tracker", on the CHRISTUS Children's Hospital share drive ("S drive"), within the CFM folder, under the subfolder labeled "Patient tracker".
+Maintaining such information on the CHRISTUS Children's Hospital share drive not only ensures medical providers have access to this patient information, but also other multidisciplinary personnel (such as social workers) as well.
 This is a secure server, ensuring patient privacy and compliance with HIPAA.
 The PGY-4 fellow will assume primary responsibility for maintaining the patient tracker.